Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

         * Get the log count and iterate the number to retrieve each log
         * The docs for each log are also sequentially numbered and can be iterated in the same way
     * The log number can be retrieved from a known log entry id.

-Assumptions:
-* Manufacturer, Maintainer and Vehicle registry will be pre populated with static data.
-* The vehicle owner will be one of the auto generated ganache-cli addresses.

 # Registries
 There are registries for maintainers, manufacturers and vehicles.
 These are important as the maintenance log has dependencies on them.
 Their related contracts are fully tested.
 However the primary focus of the Dapp is the vehicle maintenance log which is not focussed on the process of membership and transferral.
 The other registries will be populated with static data in order for the Dapp to run.
 Separate Dapps could be built for each registry or using a combination of them for different use cases.